Frequently Asked Questions

 How do I keep my puppy from annoying our older dog or other pets in the house?

-We recommend using an exercise pen, a crate, baby gates, and having your puppy on a leash and harness so that it doesn't have free access to your other pets, and your entire home, regardless of whether you have other pets in your home.
+We recommend using an exercise pen, a crate, baby gates, and having your puppy on a leash and harness so that it doesn't have free access to your other pets and your entire home, regardless of whether you have other pets in your home.
 Please watch the video on this page about puppies and the exercise pen.
 We also have a free Puppy Guide that you can download and share.

 My dog is not spayed/neutered yet - can we do lessons with you?

 Yes, but if your female comes into heat, she will not be able to come to group classes, but we could work together privately, or wait until her cycle is over.